-The raco decompile command takes a bytecode file (which usually has the file extension ".zo") or a source file with an associated bytecode file (usually created with raco make) and converts it back to an approximation of Racket code.
+The raco decompile command takes the path of a bytecode file (which usually has the file extension ".zo") or a source file with an associated bytecode file (usually created with raco make) and converts the bytecode file's content back to an approximation of Racket code.
 Decompiled bytecode is mostly useful for checking the compiler's transformation and optimization of the source program.